-The academy only holds basic financial instruments as defined in FRS 102.
-The financial assets and financial liabilities of the academy and their measurement bases are as follows:
+The Academy Trust only holds basic financial instruments as defined in FRS 102.
+The financial assets and financial liabilities of the Academy Trust and their measurement bases are as follows:

 Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost as detailed in note 15.
 Prepayments are not financial instruments.
-Amounts due to the academy's wholly owned subsidiary are held at face value less any impairment.
+Amounts due to the Academy Trust's wholly owned subsidiary are held at face value less any impairment.
 Cash at bank is classified as a basic financial instrument and is measured at face value.